digital-asset/daml/docs/source/json-api/index.rst

 ^^^^^^^^^^^^^^^^^

 If the underlying ledger supports :ref:`user management <user-service>` (this includes Canton and the sandbox), you are recommended to use user tokens.
-For command submissions, the user id of the bearer should have ``actAs`` rights for at least one party and ``readAs`` rights for any number of parties.
-Queries require the bearer's user id to have at least one ``actAs`` or ``readAs`` user right.
+For command submissions, the user of the bearer should have ``actAs`` rights for at least one party and ``readAs`` rights for any number of parties.
+Queries require the bearer's user to have at least one ``actAs`` or ``readAs`` user right.
 The application id of the Ledger API request will be the user id.

 Using Claim Tokens